Second-order optimisation strategies for neural network quantum states: Introduction

-The Adam~\cite{kingma2014adam} and the Kronecker Factored Approximate Curvature (KFAC)~\cite{martens2015optimizing} optimisers have been extensively used in the NQS community.
-While Adam provides a stable and robust optimisation strategy, its convergence to accurate results is generally fairly slow.
-As an example, Refs.~\cite{pfau2020ab,keeble2023machine} indicate that Adam requires between $10^4$ to $10^5$ epochs to reach an accuracy of $5\%$ in the correlation energy.
-In contrast, KFAC has been shown to work remarkably well~\cite{martens2015optimizing,grosse2016kronecker,martens2020new} and has become a key factor in VMC calculations for the most challenging cases~\cite{pfau2020ab,spencer2020better,von2022self,wilson2021simulations}.
+The Kronecker-Factored Approximate Curvature (KFAC)~\cite{martens2015optimizing} optimiser has also been shown to perform notably well~\cite{martens2015optimizing,grosse2016kronecker,martens2020new} and has been essential in VMC calculations for some of the most challenging cases~\cite{pfau2020ab,spencer2020better,von2022self,wilson2021simulations}.
 However, the KFAC optimiser was originally designed for supervised learning problems~\cite{martens2015optimizing} and has mostly been tested with standard feed-forward neural networks (NN).
 Despite several extensions, for example to include convolutional layers~\cite{grosse2016kronecker}, the justification of its applicability to VMC with NQS remains unclear.
 As a matter of fact, to bypass problems encountered with KFAC in VMC, several groups have come up with a series of \emph{ad hoc} adjustments to rectify \emph{a posteriori} the update on the parameters obtained from KFAC~\cite{pfau2020ab}.
 These adjustments go against the philosophy originally advocated in Ref.~\cite{martens2015optimizing}, which suggested that the learning rate and momentum should be automatically adjusted based on the exact Fisher matrix, and where the damping was dynamically adjusted using a Levenberg-Marquardt rule.